AndrewGaspar/Async-Await-Proposal-for-TypeScript/Expressions/Defer Function Expression.md

 ```

 But let's say I want to await this.
-I cannot because it doesn't return a promise. `defer` functions try to fix this.
+I cannot because it doesn't return a promise. `defer` functions fix this.

 ```ts
 import fs = module("fs");